cassianoperin/Atari2600/README.md

 - Scoreboard value increment for both players
 - Scoreboard multi digit
 - Sound
-- Controller Input: More than one key interpreted at the same time
+- Controller Input: More than one key interpreted at the same time (Counter of keys pressed and do not update PC?)

 ## Documentation: